 Definitions are critical to any understanding of New Jersey criminal laws and can be found all throughout the New Jersey criminal code.
-Some may be found in the beginning of certain chapters, some may be found within the actual criminal statute and some may refer to other areas of the code.
+Some may be found at the beginning of certain chapters, some may be found within the actual criminal statute and some may refer to other areas of the code.
 Definitions are essential to a total understanding of what the government has to prove for each specific crime in New Jersey.

 Here are some definitions found in the New Jersey criminal code for terms referred to in other areas of this website.